ephraimm-zm/alu-shell/basics/README.md

 # Ephraims Repository on the basics of Shell

-Welcome to the Shell Basics repository!
-This directory is dedicated to storing and managing assignments related to the basics of shell
+Welcome to Ephraims repository on the basics of Shell!
+This directory is dedicated to storing and managing Ephraims assignments related to the basics of shell

 ## Learning Objectives
 At the end of this project, Ephraim was expected to be able to explain to anyone, without the help of Google: